devonfw-tutorials/katacoda-scenarios-dev/161_Tutorial-devon4jmigrate_devon4j-migrate/step2.md

 Run devon java migrate with this bash-command.
 `devon java migrate `{{execute T1}}

-You will see the message similar to the one below in command line along with different series of versions migrated, if project migrated successfully.
+You will see the message similar to the one below, if project migrated successfully.
 `Successfully applied 4 migrations to migrate project from version devon4j:2020.08.001 to devon4j:2021.04.002.`

+Here, 2020.08.001 is the devon4j&#39;s older version and 2021.04.002 is devon4j&#39;s latest version.